 2. In the interview (unscripted speech), downplay the question of your subjects’ pronunciation to prevent them “improving” their speech.

 3. If you are a beginner, you may find our Recording Guidelines useful.

-4. Your recording will contain both of the following: first, your subject’s reading of
+4. Your recording will contain BOTH of the following: first, your subject’s reading of

 5. If your subject speaks English in the accent of his or her first language, please ask him or her to read or recite some brief text (fifteen to thirty seconds) in his or her own first language and provide you a copy of it (in original language plus an English translation) for you to include in your transcription.
 (Click here to see an example.)
-Total maximum recording time (reading and monologue): five minutes.
+Total maximum recording time (reading and unscripted speech): five minutes.

 6. When you transcribe the recording, either orthographically or in IPA, here’s a good tip: In your recording software, Audacity perhaps, highlight one sentence in the waveform at a time and then use the loop-play function (press and hold Control or Shift as you click the play button) to play that sentence over repeatedly until you have transcribed it perfectly, word for word, and are ready to move on.
 And don’t forget to include utterances that are not planned, such as “um” and “ah.”
-These utterances should be separated from regular speech using commas, NOT parantheses or brackets.
+These utterances should be separated from regular speech using commas, NOT parentheses or brackets.
 (Brackets should be used only to insert content that the subject does NOT speak.)
 And for a guide to punctuation, see our Style Guide.

 7. If you have the skill, please do initial editing of the recording yourself (deleting extraneous noises, normalize, fades, etc.).

 8. Save the recording.
 And if you’re an IDEA editor or have submitted samples before, number the recording.
 For example, if this is your 15th submission to IDEA, the filename will be “YOURLASTNAME15.mp3″.